GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/AnatomyOfAProgram.md

 A program header has types :

 _PHDR_ specifies the location and size of the program header itself.
 _INTERP_ specifies location and size of null-terminated path name to invoke as an interpreter for linking runtime libraries.
 _LOAD_ specifies loadable segment.
 _DYNAMIC_ specifies dynamic linking information.
 _NOTE_ specifies the location and size of auxiliary information.
 _TLS_ specifies _Thread-Local-Storage_ template, formed from the combination of all section with the flag TLS.
 _GU_STACK_ indicates weather a program's stack should be executable or not.

 &nbsp;

 A segment also has permissions:

 _R_ Read
 _W_ Write
 _E_ Executable

-&nbsp;

 Example
 ```